arc-instruments/arc2control/docs/overview.rst

    python -m pip install git+https://github.com/arc-instruments/arc2control

-Please not that on Linux it is strongly recommended that you install ArC2Control as a regular user, **not root**.
+Please note that on Linux it is strongly recommended that you install ArC2Control as a regular user, **not root**.
 Regardless of your installation method you can launch ArC2Control with the following command